Short Courses

 Ore Microscopy

-Instructor: Simon Kocher (Colorado School of Mines) and Tobias Fusswinkel (RWTH Aachen)
+Instructors: Simon Kocher (Colorado School of Mines) and Tobias Fusswinkel (RWTH Aachen)

 - 2 Days